sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 26. Final response is returned from the Translib infra to REST/GNMI.

 ## 5 Developer Work flow
 Developer work flow differs for standard YANG (IETF/OpenConfig) vs proprietary YANG used for a feature.
-When a new feature is being added to SONiC, it is advisable for developer to design redis database schema according to chosen standard northbound YANG model.
-This simplifies the work flow as translation intelligence can be avoided as both redis schema and NB yang schema are aligned.
+When a standards-based YANG model is chosen for a new feature, the associated Redis DB design should take the design of this model into account - the closer the mapping between these, then the less translation logic is required in the Management path.
+This simplifies the work flow as translation intelligence can be avoided as both Redis schema and NB YANG schema are aligned.

-It is possible that a chosen standard YANG cannot be represented in redis DB schema fully because of the redis DB limitation on having nested tables to represent hierarchy.
-Management framework provides mechanisms to represent complex translations via developer written custom functions.
+Where the YANG does not map directly to the Redis DB, the management framework provides mechanisms to represent complex translations via developer written custom functions.

-CVL YANG needed for data validation per redis schema should be purely based on the schema of config objects in DB.
-CVL YANG can also be used as northbound YANG with addition of state, RPC objects etc.
+SONiC YANG should always be developed for a new feature, and should be purely based on the schema of config objects in DB.

-For the case where developer prefers to write own YANG model for an new/existing feature.
-The YANG should be written aligned to redis schema such that the same YANG can be used for both northbound and CVL.
+For the case where developer prefers to write a non-standard YANG model for a new or existing SONIC feature, the YANG should be written aligned to Redis schema such that the same YANG can be used for both northbound and CVL.
 This simplifies the developer work flow (explained in section 5.1)

+### 5.1 Developer work flow for non Standards-based SONiC YANG

  Typical steps for writing a non-standard YANG for management framework are given below.
-- Write YANG with config objects keeping redis schema and CVL into consideration.
+- Write the SONiC YANG based upon the Redis DB design.
 - Add 'must','when' expressions to capture the dependency between config objects.
 - Add required non-config, notification and RPC objects to the YANG.
 - Add meta data for transformer.

-### 5.1 Developer work flow for custom (SONiC/CVL) YANG

-#### 5.1.1 Define Config Validation YANG schema
+#### 5.1.1 Define SONiC YANG schema
-REDIS schema needs to be expressed in SONiC proprietary YANG model with all data types and constraints.
+Redis schema needs to be expressed in SONiC proprietary YANG model with all data types and constraints.
 Appropriate custom YANG extensions need to be used for expressing metadata.
-The YANG model is used by Config Validation Library(CVL)to provide automatic syntactic and semantic validation.
+The YANG model is used by Config Validation Library(CVL) to provide automatic syntactic and semantic validation and Translib for Northbound management interface.

 Custom validation code needs to be written if some of the constraints cannot be expressed in YANG syntax.

-Refer to [APPENDIX](#APPENDIX) (section - "How to write CVL/SONiC Northbound YANG") for detailed guidelines on writing CVL YANG model.
+Please refer to [SONiC YANG Guidelines](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md) for detiailed guidelines on writing SONiC YANG.

 #### 5.1.2 Generation of REST server stubs and Client SDKs for YANG based APIs

 * Place the main YANG modules under sonic-mgmt-framework/models/yang directory.
-	* By placing YANG module in this directory, YAML (swagger spec) is generated for the YANG.
+	* By placing YANG module in this directory, on the next build, OpenAPI YAML (swagger spec) is generated for the YANG.
 	* If there is YANG which is augmenting the main YANG module, this augmenting YANG should also be placed in sonic-mgmt-framework/models/yang directory itself.
-* Place all dependent YANG modules such as submodules or YANGs which define typedefs, etc under sonic-mgmt-framework/models/yang/common directory.
+* Place all dependent YANG modules which are imported into the main YANG module such as submodules or YANGs which define typedefs, etc under sonic-mgmt-framework/models/yang/common directory.
-	* By placing YANG module in this directory, YAML (swagger spec)  is not generated for the YANG modules, but the YANGs placed under sonic-mgmt-framework/models/yang can utilize or refer to types, and other YANG constraints from the YANG modules present in this directory.
+	* By placing YANG module in this directory, OpenAPI YAML (swagger spec) is not generated for the YANG modules, but the YANGs placed under sonic-mgmt-framework/models/yang can utilize or refer to types, and other YANG constraints from the YANG modules present in this directory.
 	* Example: ietf-inet-types.yang which mainly has typedefs used by other YANG models and generally we won't prefer having a YAML for this YANG, this type of YANG files can be placed under sonic-mgmt-framework/models/yang/common.
-* Generation of REST-server stubs and client SDKs will automatically happen when make command is executed as part of the build.
+* Generation of REST server stubs and client SDKs will automatically happen when make command is executed as part of the build.

 #### 5.1.3 Config Translation App (Go language)
 Config Translation App consists of two parts - Transformer and App module.
-They translate the data in Northbound API schema (defined in step#1) to the native REDIS schema (defined in step#2) and vice versa.
-All Northbound API services like REST, GNMI, NETCONF invoke this App to read and write data.
+They translate the data in Northbound API schema to the native Redis schema (refer to section 5.1.1) and vice versa.
+All Northbound API services like REST, GNMI, NETCONF invoke this App to read and write data through Translib API calls.

 Key features:

 * Go language.
-* YANG to REDIS and vice-versa data translation is handled by Transformer.
-In order to facilitate data translation, the developer needs to provide just the YANG file for the data model.
+* YANG to Redis and vice-versa data translation is handled by Transformer.
+The data translation happens based on the YANG model developed as per section 5.1.1.
 * The processing of data is taken care by App module
 	* App consumes/produces YANG data through [YGOT](https://github.com/openconfig/YGOT) structures.
-	* Framework provides Go language APIs for REDIS DB access.
+	* Framework provides Go language APIs for Redis DB access.
 APIs are similar to existing Python APIs defined in sonic-py-swsssdk repo.
+	* The Transformer converts between these formats.

 		* For read operation
-		* App receives the YANG path to read
+			* App module receives the YANG path to read in a Go struct
-		* App should read appropriate REDIS entries for the above path using reference from Transformer
+			* App module uses the Transformer to get a DB entry(s) reference from this path
+			* App module reads the Redis entry(s)
-		* App should return the YGOT tree structure translated from the DB data using Transformer
+			* App module uses the Transformer to convert the returned DB object(s) to a Go struct
+			* App module returns this to TransLib
 		* For write operations
-		* App receives the target YANG path and data as YGOT tree
+			* App module receives the target YANG path and data in a Go struct
-		* App translates the YGOT tree data into appropriate REDIS calls using reference from Transformer
+			* App module uses the Transformer to translates the Go struct into appropriate Redis calls
-		* Translation Framework takes care of DB transactions - write everything or none
+			* DB Access layer takes care of DB transactions - write everything or none

-* REST server provides a test UI for quick UT of translation app.
-This UI lists all REST APIs for a YANG and provide option to try them out.
-REST server invokes Translation Apps.
+* REST server provides a test UI for quick UT of App modules.
+This UI lists all REST APIs for a YANG and provides option to try them out.
-* Spytest automation integration can make use of direct REST calls or CLI (which also makes use of REST internally - step#5).
-Framework generates REST client SDK to facilitate direct REST calls.
+* Pytest automation integration can make use of direct REST calls or CLI (which also makes use of REST APIs internally).
+Framework generates REST client SDK to facilitate direct REST API calls.

 #### 5.1.4 IS CLI
 IS CLI is achieved using KLISH framework.

 * CLI tree is expressed in the XML file with node data types and hierarchy along with different modes.
-* Action handler needs to be hooked up in XML for corresponding CLI syntax.
-Action handler should be developed by call client SDK APIs (i.e one action handler might need to call multiple client SDK APIs.)
+* Actioner handler needs to be hooked up in XML for corresponding CLI syntax.
+Actioner handler should be developed to call client SDK APIs (i.e one action handler might need to call multiple client SDK APIs.)
 * Show command output formatting is achieved using [Jinja](http://jinja.pocoo.org/) templates.
-So, the developer needs to check if generic template has to be used or new template needs to be written.
+So, the developer needs to check if an existing template can be used or new template needs to be written.

 #### 5.1.5  gNMI
 There is no specific steps required for gNMI.

-### 5.2 Developer work flow for standard (OpenConfig/IETF) YANG
+### 5.2 Developer work flow for standard-based (e.g. OpenConfig/IETF) YANG

-#### 5.2.1 Identify the standard YANG module for the feature for northbound APIs..
+#### 5.2.1 Identify the standard YANG module for the feature for northbound APIs.
-OpenConfig model is preferred; IETF YANG model can be used if there is no OpenConfig model for the feature.

-Feature implementation may support additional configuration/state knobs than standard YANGs.
-The developer needs to write a custom extension YANG in such cases.
-Extension YANGs add custom configuration/state knobs on top of standard YANG tree using YANG deviation.
+The Developer starts by selecting the standard YANG to be the basis for the Management data model.
+For SONiC, OpenConfig is the preferred source.
+However, in the absence of a suitable model there, other standards can be considered (e.g. IETF, IEEE, OEM de-facto standards).

+The SONiC feature implementation may not exactly match the chosen model - there may be parts of the YANG that are not implemented by (or have limitations in) the feature, or the Developer may wish to expose feature objects that are not covered by the YANG.
+In such cases, the Developer should extend the model accordingly.
+The preferred method is to write a deviation file and then use modification statements there (e.g. deviate, augment) accordingly.

-#### 5.2.2 Define the REDIS schema for the new feature. (not applicable for legacy/existing feature)
+#### 5.2.2 Define the Redis schema for the new feature. (not applicable for legacy/existing feature)
-It is suggested to keep it in line with YANG model hierarchy.
+The Redis DB design should take the YANG design into account, and try to stay as close to it as possible.
+This simplifies the translation processes within the Management implementation.
+Where this is not possible or appropriate, custom translation code must be provided.

-#### 5.2.3 Define Config Validation YANG schema
+#### 5.2.3 Define SONiC YANG schema
-REDIS schema needs to be expressed in SONiC proprietary YANG model with all data types and constraints.
-Appropriate custom YANG extensions need to be used for expressing metadata.
+Redis schema needs to be expressed in SONiC YANG model with all data types and constraints.
+Appropriate custom YANG extensions need to be used for expressing this metadata.
 The YANG model is used by Config Validation Library(CVL)to provide automatic syntactic and semantic validation.

 Custom validation code needs to be written if some of the constraints cannot be expressed in YANG syntax.

-Refer to [APPENDIX](#APPENDIX) for detailed guidelines on writing CVL YANG model.
+Please refer to [SONiC YANG Guidelines](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md) for detiailed guidelines on writing SONiC YANG.

 #### 5.2.4 Generation of REST server stubs and Client SDKs for YANG based APIs